What Is Arthritis of the Foot and Ankle?

 their 60s and 70s have arthritis of the foot and/or ankle, but not all of them have symptoms.

 There are many different types of arthritis.
 The most common type, osteoarthritis, results from wear and tear to joint cartilage, the cushioning between joints that allows them to glide smoothly.
 The damage can cause inflammation, redness, swelling, and

 redness, swelling, and pain in the joint.

 Also, a sudden and traumatic injury such as a broken bone, torn ligament, or moderate ankle sprain can cause the injured joint to become arthritic in the future.
-Sometimes a traumatic injury will result in arthritis in the injured joint even though the joint received proper medical care at the time of injury.
+Sometimes a traumatic injury will lead to arthritis in the injured joint even though the joint received proper medical care at the time of injury.
 This type of arthritis, called post-traumatic

 arthritis, is the most common type that affects the ankle.